cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - At any given time, another 1d4 [[wereraven]]s (members of [[The Keepers of the Feather]]) are present at the inn, either perched on the rooftop in raven form or huddled inside in human form
 	- These wereravens are loyal friends of the Martikovs and help protect the inn

+#### Well (N2A)
+A 3-foot-high stone rim surrounds the mouth of this 40-foot-deep, moss-lined well.
+The inn draws fresh water from this well.

+#### N2b.
+Outside Staircase
+A wooden staircase hugs the outer wall of the inn and leads up to guest quarters on the upper floor (areas N2l and N2m).
+The sturdy wooden door at the top of the stairs can be barred from the inside.

 ### Burgomaster's Mansion (N3)
 in [[Izek Strazni|Izek]]'s room: "You open the door to a rather Spartan bedroom.
 There's the bed a chest of drawers and some shelves.
 Or rather, it would be sparse if it weren't filled with hundreds of handmade dolls.
 And they all... look... just like...
 YOU."